Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 420. ### how is React different from Angular?
      ReactJS is a JavaScript library focused on building user interfaces using reusable components, while Angular is a comprehensive framework following the MVC/MVVM patterns.
 React uses JavaScript and JSX, whereas Angular is based on TypeScript.
 React has a simpler learning curve, a large community, and a lightweight nature, while Angular offers a complete solution with a steeper learning curve, a robust ecosystem provided by Google, and built-in features.
 The choice depends on project needs, team preferences, and scalability requirements.

+# Day 85

+421. ### Explain the use of CSS modules in React.
+     CSS modules in React allow you to locally scope CSS styles to specific components, preventing class name collisions and promoting a more modular approach to styling.
+By generating unique class names for each component, CSS modules ensure that styles defined in one component won't interfere with styles in another

+422. ### Can you explain what custom hooks are in React and how they differ from regular hooks?
+     Custom hooks in React are reusable JavaScript functions that allow you to extract logic and stateful behavior from components.
+While regular hooks like useState and useEffect are provided by React, custom hooks are created by developers to encapsulate specific logic that can be shared across multiple components.

+423. ### What are the benefits of using custom hooks in React?
+Can you provide an example of a scenario where a custom hook would be useful?
+     The benefits of using custom hooks in React are improved code organization, reusability, and separation of concerns.
+They enable you to extract complex logic into a reusable hook, reducing duplication and promoting cleaner, more maintainable code.
+For example, a custom hook for handling form validation can be reused in multiple forms throughout the application.

+424. ### How do you create a custom hook in React?
+     To create a custom hook in React, you start by defining a function with the "use" prefix, such as "useCustomHook."
+Inside the function, you can use existing React hooks and additional logic to encapsulate the desired state or behavior.
+Return any values or functions that need to be accessed outside the custom hook.
+Once defined, you can import and use the custom hook in any component, enabling code reuse and modularity across your React application.

+425. ### Are there any limitations or considerations when using custom hooks in React?
+Are there any performance implications or potential pitfalls that developers should be aware of?
+     Custom hooks in React don't have built-in limitations or performance issues.
+Just keep an eye on any dependencies and side effects in your custom hooks.
+Also, remember to follow the rules of hooks like calling them at the top level and avoiding conditional usage.
+By being aware of these considerations, you can effectively use custom hooks in your React applications.